dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> Onnxruntime CPU: 2002.446 ms per image, FPS: 0.50
 ```

+Ouch!
+That's slower than the PyTorch model.
+What a bummer!
+It may seem like a step back, but we are only getting started.

+Read on.

 {{< notice note >}}
 If you've cloned the [repo](https://github.com/dnth/supercharge-your-pytorch-image-models-blogpost), you can run the ONNX Runtime CPU inference by executing the following command.
 ```bash